dreamportdev/Osdev-Notes/Build_Process/README.md

 [here](GeneratingISO.md)

 ## Building and Using Debugging Symbols
 You'll never know when you need to debug your kernel, especially when running in a virtualized environment.
 Having debug symbols included in your kernel will increase the file size, but can be useful.
-If you want to remove them from an already compiled kernel `strip` can be used to strip excess info from a file.
+If you want to remove them from an already compiled kernel the `strip` program can be used to strip excess info from a file.

 Including debug info in the kernel is the same as any other program, simply compile with the `-g` flag.